Wiebo Ludwig: Background

 Ludwig was born during World War II and immigrated to Canada with his family from Friesland in the northern part of the Netherlands shortly after the war.
 He had seven older siblings.
 The family maintained strong religious beliefs and most kept ties with the Dutch Reformed Church or held some form of Baptist beliefs.
 In his early life, Ludwig worked as a carpenter and as a drywaller.
 He later studied pastoral ministry at Iowa's Dordt College which is associated with the Christian Reformed Church.
 While studying at Dordt, Wiebo met his future wife, Mamie, with whom he later had eleven children.
 Ludwig completed his pastoral education at the Calvin Theological Seminary in Grand Rapids, Michigan.

 After Ludwig completed his pastoral education, his initial application for ordination was rejected, possibly because his leadership style was perceived as being too authoritarian.
 He successfully appealed the decision and went on to lead two churches in Goderich, Ontario.
 Ludwig's leadership of the churches was controversial.
 In 1985, he led a group (his family and another family) to settle in a remote farming community near Hythe, Alberta, approximately 500 km northwest of the provincial capital of Edmonton.
 The small farming community started with a quarter section (160 acres), eventually added another, and grew into a self-sustaining community.
 The property contains several dozen buildings, including a biodiesel refinery, a greenhouse, and a mill.
 After the addition of windmills and solar panels, the community became capable of generating its own power, and a large computer-controlled boiler generates heat for the community's houses.
 Ludwig named the community "Trickle Creek".

 In 1985, there was only one sour gas well within a 2-mile radius of Trickle Creek; in the intervening 15 years, there were at least 10.

 Confrontations with authority

 In the early 1990s, oil companies in northern Alberta began building sour gas wells on land they owned near Trickle Creek.
 Ludwig believed he had linked the flared hydrogen sulfide sour gas and leaks from the wells with stillbirths, deformations, and miscarriages that began to occur in the community at the time, and began to protest sour gas development near his community.
-He appealed to both levels (eg.) of government to regulate sour gas extraction near the community, but the government did not respond.
+He appealed to both provincial and federal levels of government to regulate sour gas extraction near the community, but the government did not respond.
 Ludwig then produced a video titled "Home Sour Home" in order to gain broader attention.
 In an effort to gain the attention of the government he appeared at the government offices of Grande Prairie and poured sour crude oil on the lobby carpet.
 His appeals for government intervention were not successful.